 - a lack of consistency within the student’s course section, or

-- the decision was motivated by ill will.
+- a decision that was motivated by ill will.

 The following are NOT valid reasons for initiating the grievance process: (i) a disagreement with the application of course policies and/or grading standards, (ii) the requirements or examination standards of an academic program, (iii) issues regarding program accreditation requirements, (iv) concerns over professionally acceptable teaching approaches, (v) differing personalities, and (vi) differences in classroom policies or grading schemes in different courses or between different sections of the same course.
 The grievance process should not be initiated simply due to its impact on a student’s academic progress and standing, ability to receive or maintain a scholarship or monetary award, ability to maintain recognition of distinction, or eligibility for a club or organization.

 The academic grievance process for an academic concern must be initiated no later than one (1) month from the occurrence of the concern.
-A student is encouraged to talk with their advisor, the Assistant Dean for Academic Affairs (Crete-campus), or Campus Director (Lincoln, Grand Island, Omaha campus locations) to offer an assessment of the concern and to clarify the steps of the grievance process.
+A student is encouraged to talk with their advisor, the Assistant Dean for Academic Affairs (Crete-campus), or Campus Director (Lincoln and Omaha campus locations) to offer an assessment of the concern and to clarify the steps of the grievance process.